 The nature of HI can be conductive, sensorineural or mixed.
 Conductive HI is caused by problems in the conduction of sounds in the outer and/or middle ear, such as earwax occlusion and middle ear effusion.
 Sensorineural HI involves impairment found in the inner ear and/or auditory nerves, whereas mixed HI includes both conductive and sensorineural components.
 Management plans for HI vary from person to person, depending on the severity and nature of the problem.

-The impact of HI follows the degree of impairment.
-Children with mild HI demonstrate difficulty perceiving faint sound and understanding soft-spoken speech.
+The impact of HI follows the degree and nature of impairment.
+Children with mild HI demonstrate difficulty perceiving faint sounds and understanding soft-spoken speech.
 Children with moderate HI demonstrate understanding of speech at 3-5 feet distance but they have difficulty in perceiving conversation in a noisy environment, while those with severe HI can only understand speech at 1 foot from the ear with poor speech sound discrimination.
-Children with profound HI generally show lack of response to environmental sound and they cannot rely on audition as primary modality of communication.
+Children with profound HI generally show a lack of response to environmental sounds and they cannot rely on hearing as their primary modality of communication.

-HI will affect the different stages of language development.
-Language development of these children will depend on the severity and the onset time of the impairment.
-The following descriptions are mainly describing the language development of children whose HI is at a significant level with the onset at a pre-verbal stage:
+HI affects different stages of language development, the development of verbal communication depends on the severity and the onset time of HI.
+The following descriptions refer to the language development of children with early onset of significant HI since the pre-verbal stage.

-Many studies have shown that children with HI are at risk of difficulties in literacy development.
-In addition to the delay in the early phonological development and the growth of vocabularies and grammatical development are often observed.
-Children with severe HI do not have solid knowledge of the sounds of words, and hence unable to “read out the words” in their brains.
+Many studies have shown that children with HI are at risk of weaker literacy development.
+Under the influence of HI, a delay in the early phonological development and the growth of vocabularies and grammatical development are often observed.
+Children with severe HI do not have a solid knowledge of the sounds of words, and hence are unable to “read out the words” in their brains.
 Reading and comprehension will therefore be more difficult without the foundation of a fluent first language.

-Because of their difficulties, children with HI may limit their communication and interactions with others, thus hampering the relationship with their caregivers and friends.
+As the result of HI, children are less keen to communicate and interact with others, thus hampering the relationship with their caregivers and friends.
 Emotional or behavioral problems in older children may appear due to ineffective communication with peers and low self-esteem.

 Some developmental conditions commonly seen in children may be confused with HI.
 These include autism spectrum disorder, severe language delay, developmental delay or intellectual disability and severe behavioral disorders.